SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 Those components can be combined together depending on your application needs.
 A ready-to-use player view controller is also provided.

-## Architecture
+## Core principles

-At the highest level, the library intends to provide a default player view controller which can be instantiated in a few keystrokes, much like the system `AVPlayerViewController`.
-It supports only limited features and its layout is similar to the one of the system player, but cannot be customised.

-This default player view controller is itself based on a set of lower-level components which you can combine to match your requirements:

-* A media player controller, which can be optionally attached to a view for playing videos.
+The library provides an `AVPlayer`-based controller which provides a clean and powerful API for playback.
+An `AVPlayerViewController` lightweight subclass, `SRGMediaPlayerViewController`, ensures compatibility with the standard iOS player.

-* A set of components (slider, play / pause button, timeline, message view, AirPlay overlay, etc.) which can be connected to an underlying media player controller.
+Custom player layouts can also be created by connecting a controller with a set of UI components, provided as well (slider, play / pause button, timeline, message view, AirPlay overlay, etc.).

-Let us now discuss these components further and describe how they can be glued together.
+The following further discusses these components and describe how they can be glued together.

 ## Media player view controller

-If you do not need to customize the player appearance, simply instantiate `SRGMediaPlayerViewController` and display it modally.
+If you do not need to customize the player appearance, simply instantiate `SRGMediaPlayerViewController` and display it.
+This class is a simple `AVPlayerViewController` subclass, thus having the exact same look & feel as the standard iOS player.

 The view controller exposes its underlying `controller` property, which you must use to start playback:

 ```objective-c
 SRGMediaPlayerViewController *mediaPlayerViewController = [[SRGMediaPlayerViewController alloc] init];